kbowden1800/bouncing-box/README.md

 ### TODO 3: Animating the box

 You can create animation on a web page by changing the appearance of an object over time.
-A traditional animation is made up of individual "frames" of still images.
-If you flip between these images rapidly and each image is just slightly different than the previous image, the viewer sees the scene as motion.
-We do the same thing in programming.
+A traditional animation is made up of individual "frames" of still images that change slightly over time.
+If you flip between these images rapidly the viewer sees the scene as motion (think of a flipbook!).

+We can do the same thing in programming by constantly changing the state of our program.
 The `setInterval` function allows us to setup a timer, where we call a function every so often. **How often**, the time between function calls, is called the interval.
 That interval is expressed in milliseconds, or thousandths of a second.
+The function that we call will make slight changes every interval such that the state of our program is constantly animated.

-The following code (It's already there so you don't need to copy/paste this):
+The following code calls our `update` function every 50 milliseconds, which is about 20 times per second (It's already there so you don't need to copy/paste this):

     setInterval(update, 50);

-Calls our `update` function every 50 milliseconds, which is about 20 times per second.

 The `update` function is where we will modify the state of our program so that when it is called our box moves.
 To do so we need to change the `position` of the box and update the box's css accordingly.

 Add the following code to the update function:

     update = function() {
         position = position + speed;